SRG89/KodeKloud-Challenges/Linux-Challenges/linux-challenge-04/README.md

 Some of our apps generate some raw data and store the same in /home/bob/preserved directory.
 For this challenge do the following:
 - Clean and manipulate some data
-- create an archive of that data.
+- Create an archive of that data.

 Architecture Diagram: